Knerten0815/masters-thesis/content/methodology.typ

 = Methodology <methodology>
 Similarity maps are heat maps highlighting atomic similarity relationships between two compounds as described in @simmaps_ch and  @simmaps_cite.
 This chapter introduces Stacked Similarity Maps (SSM), that visually emphasize the atomic similarity relationships within a group of compounds of arbitrary size.
-THe following sections describe the Stacked Group Similarity (SGS) metric and Stacked Query Similarity (SQS) metric, that will be used in @results in the quantitative analysis of the Stacked Similarity Map visualization technique.
+The following sections describe the Stacked Group Similarity (SGS) metric and Consistency Score (CS), that will be used in @results in the quantitative analysis of the Stacked Similarity Map visualization technique.
 Finally, the practical implementation is described in @implementation.

 == Stacked Similarity Maps <ssm>